MrezaSherkati/MRSherkati/index.md

 ## Honors and Awards

+- <b>Scholarship</b> for Graduate Studies at <b>University of Isfahan.,</b> Aug.
+2020.<br>
+ -University of Isfahan is one of the top universities in Iran, which selects the top ranked students in Iranian National University Entrance Exam for Master's degree.

 - <b>Ranked</b> in top 0.1% in the nationwide university entrance exam (konkoor) among over 1,370,000 participants, Aug.
 2014.

 - <b>Scholarship</b> for Undergraduate Studies at <b>K.N.Toosi University of Technology.,</b> Aug.
 2014.<br>